mohammedsallam/readme/structure.md

 * We use `helper.php` file which contains some function like `currentLanguage()` which get current application language, `getCurrentLocal()` which specific current application local whether it's `ar` or `en`, `languages()` to get application languages.
-* We also use ImageHelper class to upload files and and resize images.
+* We also use ImageHelper class to upload files and resize images.